olentoTM/Full-Stack-Project-01/README.md

 /newmessage - A form, which will submit all fields directly to the server and save them to a JSON file in the back-end.

-/ajaxmessage - Same as the previous page, except click the button will instead run a JavaScript code, which will send the form data as AJAX call.
+/ajaxmessage - Same as the previous page, except clicking the button will instead run a JavaScript code, which will send the form data as AJAX call to the server.

 This Project has utilized the following Node.js packages: Express, EJS, body-parser